This post may include affiliate links to products we love and use, please read our disclaimer.

 Head up via Mansfield, stay overnight in the Mansfield or Delatite Hotel, B&B or camp, and enjoy the ‘High country’ atmosphere!

 Signage indicates it is a 3.6km return walk, all uphill to the Timbertop summit and a good downhill return walk, on the same track.
 It is a super walk and not a huge distance.
-Anyone of moderate fitness should be able to enjoy it, kids who are used to walking shouldn’t find it too difficult.
+Anyone with moderate fitness should be able to enjoy it, kids who are used to walking shouldn’t find it too difficult.

 This is not a designated campsite, no water or toilets etc., so a small shovel should be carried and all rubbish must be taken out again.